-27.7.28 Te Pūtahi Ladie es Mile Zone 27.7.28.1 division of land within the Te Pūtahi Ladies Mile Zone RD Disc cretion is restricted to: a. the matters contained in Rule 27.5.7; b. the spatial layout of the subdivision, and its relationships to and integration with other sites and development, taking into account the location of: i.
-Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub-Areas and (where relevant) State Highway 6, including intersection layout and design; ii.
-Open spaces and blue-green or ecological corridors, and their intended function(s), including those open spaces and blue- Commented [MF113]: #100 Te Rūnanga o Ngāi Tahu, green corridors required by the Structure Plan, Indicative Parks Papatipu Rūnanga o Naši Tohu as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub- Commented [MF114]: #100 Te Rūnanga Papatipu Rūnanga o Ngai Tailu, iii.
-Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone: iv.
+.7.28 Te Pūtahi adies Mile Zone 27.7.28.1 Subdivision of land within the Te Pūtahi Ladies Mile Zone RD Discretion is restricted to: a. the matters contained in Rule 27.5.7; b. the spatial layout of the subdivision, and its relationships to and integration with other sites and development, taking into account the location of: Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub-Areas and (where relevant) State Highway 6, including intersection layout and design; Open spaces and blue-green or ecological corridors, and their intended function(s), including those open spaces and blue- Commented [MF139]: #100 Te Rūnanga o Ngāi Ta green corridors required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces Papatipu Rūnanga Commented [MF140]: #100 Te Rūnanga o Ngāi Ta Area: iii.
+Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone; Papatipu Rūnanga iv.
 Heritage and archaeological values, specifically with regard to how the subdivision design integrates with and enhances the character of the Glenpanel Precinct and wider setting.
-Commented [MF115]: Evidence of Mr Mil to determination of scope. lar - subject C. how the subdivision design will enable the achievement of the minimum residential density requirements set out in the relevant Zone provisions; · d. the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; f. within Sub-Area A, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity: g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised; h.
-Transport infrastructural works to be established to support alternatives to private vehicle use, including the imposition of conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 be completed prior to certification under section 224(c). i.
-Within the Crossing Curtilage Area Overlay shown on the Structure Plan, the integration of the subdivision layout and potential future development with the Key Crossing.
-Commented [JB116]: #78 Ladies Mile Pe t Lodge į.
-How the stormwater management proposed for the subdivision will 13 1 The second of the second will the be managed as part of a centralised, integrated stormwater management system for the TPLM Zone north of SH6.
-Including management of secondary flow paths and levels of ground surfaces to facilitate the system integration.
+Commented [MF141]: Evidence of Mr Millar - subje c. how the subdivision design will enable the achievement of the minimum residential density requirements set out in the relevant Zone provisions; to determination of scope. x. how the subdivision design will enable buildings and development that achieves the development standards for the relevant Precinct.
+Commented [JB142]: Suggested wording of new d. the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). matter of discretion in response to Panel's verbal questions to the Council's urban designers on 4 Dec regarding ensuring that subdivision does not foreclo the opportunity for land uses that are consistent with objectives and policies of the Zone and the specific e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; Precincts f. within Sub-Area A, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised; h.
+Transport infrastructural works to be established to support alternatives to private vehicle use, including the imposition of conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 be completed prior to certification under section 224(c).